zabilal/sfu-meeting-app/CODE_OF_CONDUCT.md

-In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of gender identity and expression, sexual orientation, disability, physical appearance, body size, ethnicity, nationality, race, age, religion, level of experience, education, socioeconomic status, or other similar personal characteristics.
+In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment- experience for everyone, regardless of gender identity and expression, sexual orientation, disability, physical appearance, body size, ethnicity, nationality, race, age, religion, level of experience, education, socioeconomic status, or other similar personal characteristics.